 AMP Fremont Energy Center

-The AMP Fremont Energy Center (AFEC) is a natural gas combined cycle (NGCC) facility that AMP purchased in July 2011 from FirstEnergy Generation Corp., a subsidiary of Akron-based FirstEnergy Corp.
+The AMP Fremont Energy Center (AFEC) is a 675 MW natural gas combined cycle (NGCC) facility in Fremont, Ohio, that AMP purchased in July 2011 from FirstEnergy Generation Corp., a subsidiary of Akron-based FirstEnergy Corp.
 (NYSE: FE).
 AFEC supplies intermediate power to participating AMP member communities and other participants.
 Intermediate power is energy needed Monday – Friday during the 16 highest demand hours.

 In addition to AFEC, which is considered an intermediate energy resource, AMP uses natural gas units as distributed generation to help meet the peaking and standby resource needs of participating member communities.
 Six combustion turbine units are owned by AMP, located in Bowling Green, Galion and Napoleon, Ohio.
 Each site has one 15.5 MW unit and one 32 MW unit, providing approximately 142.5 MW of distributed generation capacity.
 The rest of the gas-turbine generating units, totaling 75 MW of capacity, are owned by the Ohio Municipal Electric Generation Agency (OMEGA) Joint Venture 2, with sites in Bowling Green, Hamilton and St. Marys, Ohio.

 AMP generation technicians perform operations and maintenance of all units, which are simple-cycle natural gas-fired turbines.

 For emission control, AMP uses two types of state-of-the-art technology: water injection technology and Selective Catalytic Reduction (SCR), both of which reduce nitrous oxide emissions.